Have you heard the story about the big rocks before? It bears repeating even if you’ve heard it before.

 Wrapping up

-These 4 rocks will keep you on the fitness straight and narrow and less likely to be sucked in by the latest and greatest fad.
+These four rocks will keep you on the fitness straight and narrow and less likely to be sucked in by the latest and greatest fad.
 And your money can stay in your wallet for more important things.

 Like the Ferrari you’ve had your eye on.